rhugonnet/dem_error_study/README.md

 Code and results of [**Hugonnet et al. (2022), *Uncertainty analysis of digital elevation models by spatial inference from stable terrain***](https://doi.org/10.1109/jstars.2022.3188922). :globe_with_meridians: :mount_fuji:

-Below a short guide to: perform the uncertainty analysis of your own data, retrieve the case study datasets, reproduce the processing steps with the case studies, reproduce the figures and tables of the paper.
+Below a short guide to: perform the uncertainty analysis of your own DEMs, retrieve the case study datasets, reproduce the processing steps with the case studies, reproduce the figures and tables of the paper.

 ![alt text](https://github.com/rhugonnet/dem_error_study/blob/main/figures/fig_2.png?raw=true)